MilosD15/dronjakgradnja/README.md

 # Dronjak_Gradnja
-Website for a firm that provides painting services, electrical work services, gypsum work services and a lot more...
+Website for a company that provides painting services, electrical work services, gypsum work services and a lot more...

 I made this website without any js library or any framework, because I want to verify my HTML, CSS, JS knowledge, before I start to learn and make projects with libraries and frameworks.
 I used only fontawesome for icons, smtp.js for sending emails and intersection observer for scrolling animations.